sirthias/parboiled2/README.rst

     This results in a ``Rule[Int :: HNil, String :: HNil]``, i.e. a rule that pops one ``Int`` value off the stack and replaces it with a ``String``.
 Note that, while the parameter types to the action function can be inferred if they can be matched against an "output" of the underlying rule, this is not the case for parameters that don't directly correspond to an underlying output.
-In these cases you need to add an explicit type annotation to the action function parameter.
+In these cases you need to add an explicit type annotation to the respective action function parameter(s).

     If an action function returns ``Unit`` it doesn't push anything on the stack.
 So this rule